 A Product Development and Dissemination Fact Sheet outlines the basic steps in working with the EMSC NRC on product development.

 Targeted Issue Acknowledgements.
 As required by the U.S. Department of Health and Human Services (HHS) appropriations acts, all HHS-funded recipients must acknowledge federal funding when presenting or publishing work funded in whole or in part with federal funds.
 Below is the acknowledgement required for Targeted Issue manuscripts, abstracts, and presentations.
-Please substitute the XXXXX with your corresponding unique grant number(s).
+Please substitute the XXXXX with your corresponding unique grant number(s) and funding level(s).

-Acknowledgement: This project is supported by the Health Resources and Services Administration (HRSA), Maternal and Child Health Bureau (MCHB), Emergency Medical Services for Children (EMSC) Program through the Targeted Issues grant program, Grant No. H34MCXXXXX*
+Acknowledgement: This project is supported by the Health Resources and Services Administration (HRSA), Maternal and Child Health Bureau (MCHB), Emergency Medical Services for Children (EMSC) Targeted Issues grant program, Grant No. H34MCXXXX for $XXX,XXX.
+This information or content and conclusions are those of the author and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, HHS or the U.S. Government.

 Partnership Development.
 The EMSC NRC is available to assist grantees with identifying partners that may have an interest in co-authoring a paper, guideline, or product; evaluating the product; or marketing the finished product to its members and constituents.
 For assistance in partnership development, please contact Sametria McCammon.